Nancy Drew Mystery Stories

-The Nancy Drew Mystery Stories is the long-running "main" series of the Nancy Drew franchise, which was published under the pseudonym Carolyn Keene.
-There are 175 novels — plus 34 revised stories — that were published between 1930 and 2003 under the banner; Grosset & Dunlap published the first 56, and 34 revised stories, while Simon & Schuster published the series beginning with volume 57.
+The Nancy Drew Mystery Stories is the long-running 'main' series of the Nancy Drew franchise, which was published under the pseudonym Carolyn Keene.
+There are 175 novels and 34 revised stories that were published between 1930 and 2003 under the banner.
+Grosset & Dunlap published the first 56, and 34 revised stories, while Simon & Schuster published the series beginning with volume 57.

 A spinoff, the Nancy Drew Files, ran concurrently from 1986 to 1997.
 In 2003, Simon & Schuster announced that Nancy Drew Mystery Stories would end and be replaced by a new, more contemporary series titled Nancy Drew: Girl Detective.
-Launched in 2004, the series was panned in comparisons to its predecessor, and ended in 2012.
-The Nancy Drew Diaries was launched in its place in 2013, and has received mixed reviews.
+Launched in 2004, the series ended in 2012.
+The Nancy Drew Diaries was launched in its place in 2013.

 Publishing history

 Mildred Wirt Benson is credited with writing 23 of the first 30 novels in the series.
-Other authors contributed, as well, but in 1959, Edward Stratemeyer's daughter, Harriet Adams, began rewriting the earlier books in the series, sometimes substituting entirely new plots while retaining the same title.
+Other authors contributed as well, but in 1959, Edward Stratemeyer's daughter, Harriet Adams, began rewriting or overseeing the writing of the earlier books in the series, sometimes substituting entirely new plots while retaining the same title.

 In the Harriet Adams revisions, Nancy is depicted as a less impulsive, less headstrong girl of Stratemeyer and Mildred's vision, to a milder, more sedate and refined girl— "more sugar and less spice", with an extensive wardrobe and a more charitable outlook.
-Helen Corning appears older, perhaps in preparation for her "write-out" after volume 4 of the revised series (no explanation was made in the original series) and to introduce Bess and her cousin George.
+Nancy's friend Helen Corning appears older, perhaps in preparation for her "write-out" after volume 4 of the revised series (no explanation was made in the original series) and to introduce Bess and her cousin George.
 Perceived racial stereotypes — and, arguably, characters of color period — were omitted.
 Action increased significantly and became faster-paced.
 Greater developmental detail was given to Nancy and her home.

 In 1979, after a court battle between the Stratemeyer Syndicate and Grosset & Dunlap, the original publishers (in hardback) of the first 56 Nancy Drew titles, publication rights to new stories were granted to Simon & Schuster.
 Titles from #57, The Triple Hoax (1979), were thereafter published primarily in paperback.

-Books #57–78 were initially printed under Simon & Schuster's Children's imprint Wanderer as digest sized paperbacks (although some were also later published in the regular paperback format, which was also the format of choice for some foreign editions, especially the UK Armada releases).
+Books #57–78 were initially printed under Simon & Schuster's children's imprint Wanderer as digest sized paperbacks (although some were also later published in the regular mass market paperback format, which was also the format of choice for some foreign editions, such as the British releases by Armada).
 Limited numbers of hardback editions are also known to have been produced, mostly for libraries.

-The titles were initially presented in set cover format referred to as the "Arch" design, with most covers drawn by Ruth Sanderson.
-The 22 titles were also reprinted under the Wanderer imprint in a new "checkerboard" design before the series moved, from #79 on, to the new Minstrel imprint, whereupon they received still newer covers in the "checkerboard" design.
+Beginning in 1979, the titles were presented in set cover format referred to as the "Arch" design, with sixteen covers drawn by Ruth Sanderson.
+Twenty-two titles were also reprinted under the Wanderer imprint in a new "checkerboard" design before the series moved, from #79 on, to the new Minstrel imprint, whereupon they received still newer covers in the "checkerboard" design.
 The series ultimately moved again to Simon & Schuster's Aladdin Paperbacks imprint beginning with #164, undergoing two further cover revamps, "White" and "Paint".